 • The overall pumping system appears to be well operated and maintained.
-Several key pumping stations have undergone significant rehabilitation in recent years and the Authority continues to work closely with member communities to improve the condition of local water distribution systems.
+All pumping stations have undergone significant rehabilitation or replacement in recent years and the Authority continues to work closely with member communities to improve the condition of local water distribution systems.